Wireless Internet is a Utility

 "SecurEdge hardware as a service provides industry-leading products in a flexible, as-a-service subscription model."

 Software as a Service

 Salesforce.com, Microsoft 365, and Adobe Creative Cloud are all products delivered to us by subscription.
 Small businesses can receive the same features large companies receive because of the shared backend and the ability to purchase on a per-seat basis.

 It’s also much easier to use a web-based product than the old days of managing a software rollout on your own and building out server architecture.

 We’ve been engineering enterprise-grade WLAN systems since 2005.
-Historically, the large customers have the capital to purchase all the expensive software to maintain, troubleshoot, and measure a WiFi system.
+Historically, enterprise customers have the capital to purchase all the expensive software to maintain, troubleshoot, and measure a WiFi system.